w3c/secure-payment-confirmation/README.md

 ## Confirming payment

-Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) to prompt the user to verify a credential from any origin.
+Any origin may invoke the [Payment Request API](https://w3c.github.io/payment-request/) to prompt the user to verify a credential created by any other origin.
 The `PaymentRequest.show()` method must require a user gesture and display user interface with the amount of payment and the hostname of the top-level context where the `PaymentRequest` API was invoked.

 ```javascript
 const publicKeyCredentialRequestOptions = {